unnati2712/E-CELL-2024/README.md

 # E-Cell Website

-This project is a full-stack web application designed to facilitate the management of the Entrepreneurship Cell (E-Cell) club at KIET Group OF Institutions.
+This project is a full-stack website application designed to facilitate the management of the Entrepreneurship Cell (E-Cell) club at KIET Group OF Institutions.
 The website serves as the central platform for organizing and managing the club's biggest event of the year, providing a seamless experience for both the club members and event participants.

 ## Run Locally